Bulgaria: Bus crash leaves dozens dead | DW | 23.11.2021

 Several children are thought to be among those kiled in a bus crash south of Bulgarian capital Sofia.
 The cause of the crash was not initially disclosed.

-At least 45 people were killed overnight in Bulgaria when a bus caught fire on a highway, officials said Tuesday.
+At least 46 people were killed in an overnight bus accident in Bulgaria, officials said Tuesday.

-"Forty-five or 46 people were killed" on a highway south of Sofia, Nikolay Nikolov, the head of the fire safety department at the interior ministry, told public broadcaster BNT.
+"Forty-five people were killed" on a highway west of Sofia, Nikolay Nikolov, the head of the fire safety department at the interior ministry, told public broadcaster BNT.
+The ministry later updated the toll to 46.

+The site of the accident was cordoned off and and Bulgarian interim Prime Minister Stefan Yanev rushed to the scene of the tragedy.

+Authorities were not immediately clear on how the accident took place, and did not state a cause of the crash.

 "Seven passengers were saved," and taken to a hospital in the capital, Nikolov said.

-Most of the passengers on the bus were from North Macedonia, an embassy official in Sofia told private BTV television.
+Most of the passengers on the bus were from North Macedonia, an official at the North Macedonian embassy in Sofia told bTV.

-The site of the accident was cordoned off, and the cause of the crash was not immediately known.

 This is a developing story.
 More details to follow..